Why Work with a Registered Dietitian Nutritionist?

 Good nutrition is necessary for children to grow physically, emotionally and academically.

 We get it.
 Children are precious, and as parents, we want to give them the absolute best opportunity we can to flourish in all aspects of life.
 A balanced diet that meets the unique needs of your child can set them up for success and reassure you that they are getting what they need nutritionally.
-Nutrition plays such an important part in your child’s development, but most of us have received little to no education on how we should be feeding our kids before becoming parents.
+Nutrition plays such an important role in your child’s development, but most of us have received little to no education on how we should be feeding our kids before becoming parents.
 We attend birthing classes, breastfeeding classes, and parenting classes, but we are left to fend for ourselves when it comes to the basic necessity of feeding our children.
 Crazy, right?!

 So, naturally, we start Googling.
 And we find there is an overwhelming amount of information out there about nutrition, feeding styles, special diets, supplements, and more.
 Unfortunately, much of the information available isn't backed by science, and oftentimes, this misinformation can do more harm than good.
 As dietitians, we strive to provide clients with up-to-date, evidence-based guidance so that you can feel confident putting food on the family table.